kev-landry/Dotfiles/README.md

 In order to sync my env accross multiple computers or when i format one.

 Everything is in one directory called Dotfiles in ~/.
 The idea is to bring together multiple dot files scatered around .config or ~/.
-For this i use *stow* to symlink into Dotfiles directory.
+For this i use *stow* to manage symlinks between Dotfiles repo and ~ or .config directories.

 - My OS is ubuntu 22
 - Wezterm is the terminal used (written is Rust)
 - Hyperjs is the terminal i used until some time ago
 - Zeillij is the multiplexer (love its layout/tab/pane management)
-- Gitui as a terminal git ui layout (written ins Rust)
+- Gitui as a terminal git ui layout (written in Rust)
 - Phpstorm as ide
 - Neovim might be my main code editor soon to be a 10x developper ^_^

+To sum up, this configuration is based on 4 tools written in Rust because fuck yeah we want to be on the edge and be supa dupa fast.
+Alacrity as terminal that uses Zellij as multiplexer that uses fish as shell wrapped by Starship.
+Simple right ?

+TODO: Neovim config

 ## Zellij